OfficeDev/teams-toolkit-samples/NPM-search-connector-M365/README.md

 1. Open the `Run and Debug` Activity Panel.
 Select a target Microsoft application where the app runs: `Debug in Teams` or `Debug in Outlook`.

 ### Deploy the app to Azure
-1. Open the command palette and select `Teams: Provision in the cloud`.
+1. Open the command palette and select `Teams: Provision`.
 1. Once provision is completed, open the command palette and select `Teams: Deploy to the cloud`.

 ### Preview the app